Courses

 POLS B205 European Politics: Coming Together or Falling Apart?

+Coming together or falling apart - which best describes the state of European politics in the third decade of the 21st century?
+In this course we will analyze both trends, exploring the changing relationship between supranational organizations, states, and societies in Europe.
 The European Union is one of the most ambitious experiments in international cooperation ever attempted.
 Despite the EU's many successes, sources of conflict between and within European countries have persisted.
-With the recent Greek financial crisis ("Grexit"), the Syrian refugee crisis, Britain's departure ("Brexit"), and the rise of far-right nationalist parties in many member countries, the union is starting to look frayed around the edges.
+With the recent Greek financial crisis ("Grexit"), the Syrian refugee crisis, Britain's departure ("Brexit"), and the rise of far-right nationalist parties in many member countries, and the twin refugee and energy crises precipitated by Russia's invasion of Ukraine, the union is starting to look frayed around the edges.
 In fact, each move toward European unity has dropped barriers for some while raising them for others.
 In this course, we will explore European politics from the edges, from the borders separating the included from the excluded.
 These borders may be geographical, political, socioeconomic, racial/ethnic, or cultural in nature.
 Our focus will be on political initiatives from the bottom up and the outside in.
 From this perspective, we will try to make sense of the interactions that produce cross-cutting pressures toward European unification on the one hand and toward dissolution of the European experiment on the other.
-We will cover issue areas such as migrant labor, housing and urban quality of life, immigration and refugee policy, climate, pandemic response, education and collective memory, defense and security, and information politics.
+We will cover issue areas such as migrant labor, housing and urban quality of life, immigration and refugee policy, public health, marriage equality, education and collective memory, defense and security, and information politics.

 POLS B221 Gender and Comparative Politics